 '''

--group name group name

-'''
+-sd_name smartdesign_component_name

+Specifies the name of the SmartDesign component.
+It is mandatory.

+-group_name group_name

 Specifies the name of the pin group to be deleted.
 It is mandatory.

-'''

--instance_name instance_name
+-instance name instance name

 '''

 Specifies the name of the instance from which the group pin needs to be deleted.
 It is mandatory.